4 Spooky Myths About Telecommuters That Give Employers the Chills

 Oh, and?
 Several surveys have found that many workers would take a pay cut for the opportunity to work from home.
 Basically, there’s a lot of data suggesting that overall, remote work is a smart choice financially.

 The traditional office is simple: every day, you watch your employees clock in, take lunch, clock out, etc. You can always reach them, always find them, always have an idea of where they are if something comes up.
 But that visual reassurance isn’t necessarily the best way to accurately ensure employees are on the ball.

 The latest employee time and attendance systems are web-based for flexibility.
 Using FingerCheck, employees can securely punch in from the IP addresses you approve and you can review their punches from any computer.
 Employees can even choose their tasks and submit messages when they punch so you always know what they’re up to.
 Employee time tracking solutions like FingerCheck’s also offer in-app support, which means fewer questions — and more productive time — for you or your HR staff.

 It’s All or Nothing

-Actually, the latest research suggests that work arrangements which blend remote and in-office work are the most effective, and also offer the opportunity to save money.
+Actually, the latest research suggests that work arrangements that blend remote and in-office work are the most effective, and also offer the opportunity to save money.
 Want to test it out, but not sure if you have the systems in place to do so effectively?
-You may be eligible for a free trial of FingerCheck’s web or mobile based employee time tracking application.
+You may be eligible for a free trial of FingerCheck’s web or mobile-based employee time tracking application.